Fraser, Iowa

-Fraser is a city in Dodge Township, Boone County, Iowa.
+Fraser is a city in Dodge Township, Boone County, Iowa, United States.
 The population was 101 at the time of the 2020 census.
 It is part of the Boone, Iowa Micropolitan Statistical Area, which is a part of the larger Ames–Boone Combined Statistical Area.
 The city is located along the Des Moines River.

 History

 Fraser was platted in 1893 by the Fraser Coal Company.
 Within a couple of decades, the coal mines were exhausted.

 The Boone and Scenic Valley Railroad runs through the town.